krishnanand20/VisionSpeak/README.md

 3) Pre-process Dataset
 4) Prepare the dataset for training

+Add to report: scalable ML pipeline for real-time document processing in enterprises for accessibility and workflow optimization.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 For Unsupported Language: Use NLLB (unkown) ---> T5(English) ----> NLLB (Unkown)